deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 ## Collaboration

 You are allowed, even encouraged, to work with others on homework assignments, but you must write up your solutions **on your own**.
-In other words, you **may not** copy someone else's write-up and you **may not** write your solutions side by side someone else.
+In other words, you **may not** copy someone else's write-up and you **may not** write your solutions side by side with someone else.
 On your submission, you must write the names of your collaborators.
 This is a matter of academic honesty; it will not affect your marks.

 There will be no collaboration on the exams.